YouXam/vue-sfc-component/README.md

     }
 });
 ```

-This function gives you full control over the style rendering process, allowing for a more tailored integration into your application.

 #### 4. Handling Compilation Errors

 By default, compilation errors are logged to the console.
 If you prefer to handle errors in a custom way, you can use the `catch` parameter.